BIOBASED PERSPECTIVE ON THE WORLD

 FOCUS ON TALENT

 The biotech industry recruits many of the Center’s young scientists.
 Therefore, the Center emphasizes educating and developing talent within this field.
-One initiative is a new PhD programme that will train future researchers to become leaders and pioneers within sustainable industry.
+One initiative is a new PhD school with focus on talent development, ensuring a constant flow of highly trained talents out into the sustainable industry.

 Furthermore, the center works to develop skills within entrepreneurship in order to boost spin out activities and to create new jobs.